 But you might find that the easiest solution is to use an online divorce service, as long as you and your spouse have agreed about custody, support, and the division of your property and debts.
 Typically, these services will have you answer questions about your situation and then will generate the proper, completed forms needed for an uncontested divorce in your state.
 Some of the more expensive services will file the forms for you.
 Others provide you with filing instructions and guarantee that your state court will accept the completed forms.

 The cost of these services typically ranges from about $150 to $500 (though some charge a monthly subscription fee).
-For instance, 3StepDivorce charges a $299 flat fee but gives an option of installment payments.
+For instance, DivorceNet offers an online divorce product with a flat fee in that range.

 As should be clear by now, there's a wide range of divorce costs.
 And your own expenses will land near the bottom of that range only if you and your spouse can agree—without a lawyer's help—on the legal issues related to the end of your marriage, from splitting up your possessions to the arrangements for parenting and financial support.